-Week fourteen

-Voices From the Booth and the Russian Jews in Israel
+Week fourteen April 11: Voices From the Booth and the Russian Jews in Israel

-Week fifteen Friends From France, Final Paper Due PRESENTED IN CLASS EACH STUDENT 10-15 Minute excerpts will be made available by
+Week fifteen April 18, Final Paper Due

+Scholarship excerpts will be made available by instructor:
-Scholarship

 - 1. Avrutin, Eugene.
 Jews and the Imperial State: Identification Politics in Tsarist Russia.
 Ithaca: Cornell University Press, 2010. - 2.
 Dubnow, Simon.
 History of the Jews in Russia and Poland: From the Earliest Times Until the Present Day.
 Philadelphia: The Jewish Publication Society of America, 1916-1920. - 3.
 Frankel, Jonathan; Zipperstein, Steven, eds.
 Assimilation and Community.
 The Jews in Nineteenth-Century Europe.
 New York: Cambridge University Press, 1992. - 4.
 Freeze, ChaeRan.
 Jewish Marriage and Divorce in Imperial Russia.
 Hanover: University Press of New England for Brandeis University Press, 2002. - 5.
 Gitelman, Zvi.
 Century of Ambivalence.
 Bloomington: Indiana UP, 2001. - 6.
 Haberer, Erich.
 Jews and Revolution in Nineteenth-Century Russia.
 Cambridge: Cambridge University Press, 1995. - 7.
 Lederhendler, Eli.
 The Road to Modern Jewish Politics: Political Tradition and Political Reconstruction in the Jewish Community of Tsarist Russia.
 New York: Oxford University Press, 1989. - 8.
 Litvak, Olga.
 Conscription and the Search for Modern Russian Jewry.
 Bloomington: Indiana University Press, 2006. - 9.
 Nathans, Benjamin.
 Beyond the Pale: the Jewish Encounter With Late Imperial Russia.
 Berkeley; Los Angeles: University of California Press, 2002. - 10.
 Petrovsky-Shtern, Yohanan.
 Jews in the Russian Army, 1827-1917: Drafted Into Modernity.
-Cambridge; New York: Cambridge University Press, 2009. - 11.
+Cambridge; New York: Cambridge University Press, 2009. - 10.
 Stanislawski, Michael.
 Tsar Nicholas I and the Jews: the Transformation of Jewish Society in Russia, 1825-1855.
 Philadelphia: Jewish Publication Society of America, 1983.
 11. Stein, Sarah.
 Making Jews Modern: the Yiddish and Ladino Press in the Russian and Ottoman Empires.
 Bloomington: Indiana University Press, 2004.
-21Zipperstein, Steven.
+12. Zipperstein, Steven.
 The Jews of Odessa: a Cultural History, 1794-1881.
 Stanford, Calif.: Stanford University Press, 1985.

-Films: "Fiddler on the Roof," and "Jewish Luck" (1925) for pre-revolutionary Russia, "Return of Nathan Becker" (1932) - for Soviet transformation, "Commissar" (1966) - for Russian Civil War, and "Everything is Illuminated" (2005) - for the
+Films: "Jewish Luck" (1925) for pre-revolutionary Russia, "Return of Nathan Becker" (1932) - for Soviet transformation, "Commissar" (1966) - for Russian Civil War, and "Everything is Illuminated" (2005) - for the Holocaust and contemporary post-Soviet issues.